 Are you new to being a supervisor?

-Are you seeking a supervisory role in the future?
+Considering stepping into a superivsory role in the future?

-A learning pack will be provided with the course materials including relevant literature, tools and templates.
+A comprehensive learning pack will be provided including relevant literature, tools, and templates to support your ongoing development.

 Who should attend?